All About the Hawaiian Islands

 There is plentiful goodness in the world, and carved hooks can attract goodness and luck to the person who wears it.
 While carved hooks are a very traditional part of Hawaiian history, they also make lovely Hawaiian gifts and souvenirs.
 They capture many of the values and beliefs held near and dear to Hawaiian culture.

-Scrimshaw Carved Hooks
+Scrimshaw Carved Hooks from Whaler's Locker

 Scrimshaw carved hooks offer an even more special Hawaiian piece.
 They combine the meaningful carved hook with the laid back appeal of the scrimshaw style.